 Positivity and Divorce: 4 Ways to Create a Positive Future Starting Now

-Positivity and divorce — it’s not only possible but it’s within your control.
-As we step boldly into 2020, refreshed by the new beginnings and possibilities ahead, we challenge you to make this the year that you leave your past behind you and start thriving today!
-If you’re reading this after a year that included some significant life changes and hurdles (like divorce), we want to remind you that there is always an opportunity in every situation to create a new story starting exactly where you stand.
+Positivity and divorce — it’s not only possible, but it’s within your control.
+As we step boldly into 2024, refreshed by the new beginnings and possibilities ahead, we challenge you to make this the year that you leave your past behind you and start thriving today!
+If you’re reading this after a year that included significant life changes and hurdles (like divorce), we want to remind you that there is always an opportunity in every situation to create a new story, starting exactly where you stand.
 Remember, you are not in control of other people’s actions, but you are in control of your reactions to them.
 That means you have 100% control over your own happiness.

 Here are four ways that you can create a positive future starting now.